petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

    If you follow CR principles,
    that figure would never have been shared externally unless it could be generated by the pipeline.

-## Open science

-Working in a continuously reproducible way will provide the confidence to share all materials associated with a research project openly.

-## How big should a project be?

-We've already established that we want to move away from very small projects, but what's the limit?
-Should we draw the line at a single paper?
-What if we have a follow-on investigation on the same topic?

 ## Tooling